Berndinox/flyio-powerdns-pg/README.md

 For passwords, you should use `flyctl secrets set VAR=VALUE` cmdlet.

 ## Environment variables
+**PDNS_DNSDIST_ENABLED**
+This Variable should be set during Container-Build as well when starting the Container.
+If set DNSDIST will be installed and configured.

+**PDNS_DNSDIST_FAILOVER_IP**
+Failover IP if the local PowerDNS Instance dies: Recommand to set!
+Default is to forward to 8.8.8.8 if Instance dies.

 **PDNSCONF_GPGSQL_HOST="postgres"**
 Hostname or DNS of the Postgres Database.